mokuappio/serverless-invoices/README.md

 # Serverless Invoices by Moku

-Serverless Invoices is a free invoicing tool for freelancers and small businesses or a starter kit for more complex systems.
+Serverless Invoices is a free invoicing tool for freelancers and small businesses.

 It is open-source and easily extendable.
-Implement new features, localization, styling or integrate with various backends and API-s.
+You can use it as a starter kit for more complex systems.
+Implement your own features, localization, styling or integrate with various other systems and API-s.

 Run it locally or host it yourself.